 Between the unique shops, unforgettable dining options and historic monuments, the downtown Dalton offers plenty of entertainment.
 The downtown area also frequently hosts large events and festivals.

 Phone: +1 (706) 278-3332

 - Lake Winnie Amusement Park (23.9 miles)

-Be sure to ride the Boat Chute, one of the oldest rides of its kind in the US, before riding through the park on the Alpine way.
+Be sure to ride the Boat Chute, one of the oldest rides of its kind in the US, before getting a bird's eye view of the park on the Alpine Way.
 A variety of kid-friendly rides and concessions make this park a must for families.